cwhd/radartask-fcm/README.md

 This model recreates the radar task that Carley and then Sun used to demonstrate cognitive architectures in Agent Based Modelling (ABM).
 Instead of the cognitive architecture used in the original papers, this model uses Fuzzy Cognitive Maps (FCM) as the Agent's cognitive architecture.

-This project is just getting started, stay tuned for updates.

 ## Components

 This uses [project mesa](https://github.com/projectmesa/mesa) and [jfcm](https://github.com/megadix/jfcm).